 This month Winter of '79 comes of age, appearing in February's issue of Wargames Illustrated WI340.
-In the shops now.
-My thanks go to Wayne at Wargames Illustrated for his professional encouragement and personal support in making this happen.
-Keep your eye out for more to come.

 Over the course of our gaming project Maff and I have had many great games.
 My favourite remains Mae pont yn rhybyell from Feb 2014.
 A cluth of Free Taff militia, a reduced platoon of around 16 Welsh Territorials with a small cadre of Royal Marines and a 120mm Wombat from the Welsh Guards, hold a river crossing against the Emergency Government's strike force, '5 Para' supported by armoured recce elements.It was one of those games which becomes a legend and is laid down in your wargaming psyche.
 The engagement should have been a cakewalk for the Paras, but instead they got a bloody nose and the Free Taffs fought a grudging withdrawal.
 They may have lost the battle but won our respect.
 The game itself swung back and forth, and looked like it was all over when the Paras put in a helicopter coup de main, but a plucky 'Charlie G gunner' in the post office scored a direct hit as the Wessex disgorged it's troops.